ModelTC/llmc/docs/en/source/advanced/model_test_v2.md

 Finally, you can load the above configuration and perform model compression and accuracy testing just like running a regular llmc program.

+## Note:

-Note: If the model is too large to fit on a single GPU for evaluation, and multi-GPU evaluation is needed, we support using pipeline parallelism when running opencompass.
+If the model is too large to fit on a single GPU for evaluation, and multi-GPU evaluation is needed, we support using pipeline parallelism when running opencompass.

-What you need to do is identify which GPUs are available, add them to CUDA_VISIBLE_DEVICES at the beginning of your run script, and then modify the file pointed to by cfg_path under opencompass, setting the num_gpus to the desired number.
+What you need to do is:
+1. Identify which GPUs are available, add them to CUDA_VISIBLE_DEVICES at the beginning of your run script
+2. Modify the file pointed to by cfg_path under opencompass, setting the num_gpus to the desired number.